 I hadn’t know if those ladies had been telling me that to test my mettle, or if it was true (yes, it was) but for me, that’s when it got really real.
 They weren’t sepia-toned photos in Jet magazine; they were women sitting in front of me who had seen the blood be shed from their Southern front porches – right over there – for the right to vote.

 I told the audience in Boston, how much I – flying into cities doing interviews, writing speeches in airport limousines, being feted at receptions – had been humbled at my realization of the relative comfort of my activism, compared to their real Jim Crow memories.
 Marsha, just who do you think you are?
 I rhetorically asked myself, in front of the Boston audience.
-I returned home from my speech in Boston, as from a confessional.
+I returned home from my speech at Fanueil Hall, as from a confessional.

 So, on each voting day, I think of my late, beautiful mother, and how proud we were to walk to the polls behind her pretty self, to watch her cast a vote once denied her mother and her mother’s mother and their mothers and fathers before that.

-I think of Albert Turner, who spent his life as a general in the war for the right to vote and, instead of riding in a funeral car, held the reins of a clopping mule in Rev. King’s funeral procession.
+I think of Albert Turner, who spent his life as a general in the war for the right to vote and, instead of riding in a funeral car, held the reins of a clopping mule in Rev. Dr. King’s funeral procession.

 I think of the old mothers, on their porches, as they sat there talking softly, fanning, fanning, the memories of blood in their heads – for trying to vote.

-Almost 30 years after I made that Southern visit, then later spoke in Boston, I was Googling, trying to find a trace of reference to that speech I made.
-After many searches, suddenly woman’s name popped up – a Jewish woman – whose name I’d never heard – she had written a book about her world travels and the role of faith.
+Almost 30 years after I made that Southern visit, then later spoke in Boston, I was Googling, trying to find some trace of reference to that speech I made.
+After many searches, suddenly a woman’s name popped up – a Jewish woman – she had written a book about her world travels and the role of faith.